NETponents/Torch/README.md

     </test>

 The title should be the title of your exam.
 The path should be the name of the folder that you saved *test.xml* to in the previous step.
 Questions should be the number of questions minus one.
 If you are tech-savy, questions is a ZERO-defined index.
 Password will be a password that you will be required to enter before the student can begin the exam.

+If you would like a complete example of a full-length test, take a look at the **Electronic Hardware Exam I** located in the *elec1* directory.

 # Taking a test
 Simply visit your web servers home page.
 On the right you should see a list of available exams.
 Click on the exam you wish to take.